Healthy Homes Assessment Manor Park

 Home Assessments Manor Park for Rental Properties

-There are a myriad of things to look over during a house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
+There are a myriad of things to look over when conducting an home review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
 Some examples include:

 • Does the ceiling insulation require topping up or replacing?